 We recommend each person brings six wine tasting glasses with

 them.
 If everyone brings their own glasses it will save the host a lot of washing up!
 Of course not everyone will have tasting glasses, so normal glasses are fine too.
-And not everyone might want to bring six, but that’s fine, but we still suggest at least two per person, because sometimes we will make comparisons between the wines.You should make sure there are jugs of water and water glasses available for everyone, and having breadsticks or crackers will help to cleanse the palate.
+And not everyone might want to bring six, but that’s fine, but we still suggest at least two per person, so you can make comparisons between the wines.You should make sure there are jugs of water and water glasses available for everyone, and having breadsticks or crackers will help to cleanse the palate.
 I doubt anyone will want to spit the wine out at a casual tasting, but maybe have a spittoon or a couple of mugs to hand just in case.
-Make sure the white wines have been chilled, or use a cooling sleeve or ice bucket (with ice and water in it) to chill them.
+Make sure the white wines have been chilled, or use a cooling sleeve or ice bucket to chill them.

-Taking partAs you try the wines you can use our tasting notes as a guide, but everyone should be given the opportunity to contribute during the session and add any facts they have learned about the theme or the wines from their local retailer, online research, or personal experiences.
+Taking partAs you try the wines everyone should be given the opportunity to contribute during the session and add any facts they have learned about the theme or the wines from their local retailer, online research, or personal experiences.
 Adding stories always help to bring more enjoyment to tasting wine.

-We hope you and your Club members will join us at our Twitter Chat on the last Monday of the month at 8pm using @HYOwineclub and #HYOwineclub to let us know what you thought of the wines, and whether you agreed or disagreed with our tasting notes.
+We hope you and your Club members will let us know what you thought of the wines using @HYOwineclub and #HYOwineclub.
 We would also love to know if your Club had a favourite wine of the month!